School & Community Relations

 Arvon Township School Tax Facts

-• Arvon Township School collects only 11 mills of non-homestead tax.
-Many schools in Michigan collect 18 mills plus additional debt retirement.
+• Arvon Township School collects only 13 mills of non-homestead tax.
+Many schools in Michigan collect 18 mills plus additional mills for debt retirement/sinking funds

 • Homestead property owners pay NO taxes which directly operate Arvon Township School.
 All taxpayers pay 6 mills for the State Education Tax, a tax which goes directly to the State of Michigan and funds most schools.
-Arvon receives none of this money as our local non-homestead tax of 11 mills is sufficient to operate the school.
+Arvon receives none of this money as our local non-homestead tax of 13 mills is sufficient to operate the school

-• If our school closed and annexed to another school district, our non-homestead taxpayers would pay 18 mills of taxes, an increase of seven mills.
+• If our school closed and annexed to another school district, our non-homestead taxpayers would pay 18 mills of taxes, an increase of five mills

-• Other local schools have additional debt retirement which ALL taxpayers must pay (homestead and non-homestead).
-L’Anse School District collects approximately 4.25 extra mills and Baraga School District 13.00 mills through 2017.
-If Arvon Township School annexed to one of these districts, our taxes could increase significantly.
+• Other local schools have additional debt retirement/sinking funds which ALL taxpayers must pay (homestead and non-homestead).
+L’Anse School District collects approximately 3.8 extra mills and Baraga School District 3 mills through 2024.
+If Arvon Township School annexed to one of these districts, our taxes could increase significantly

 • Arvon Township School receives no state aid for operational purposes.
 Our primary operating millage comes from non-homestead local taxes.
 Extra federal grant funds supply additional revenue.
-We have no building projects (new buildings, football fields, etc.) which require a debt retirement millage.
+We have no building projects which require a debt retirement millage

-• In summary: If our school closed and we annexed to another local district our non-homestead taxpayers could pay an additional 12.25 – 21 mills and our homestead taxpayers an additional 4.25-13 mills of debt retirement.
+• In summary: If our school closed and we annexed to another local district our non-homestead taxpayers could pay an additional 8-9 mills and our homestead taxpayers an additional 3-4 mills

 The front entrance of the school, with teachers and students gathered on the steps.